Customizing NetSuite Dashboards

 personalize netsuite dashboard standard content tab

 If you have installed any dashboard SuiteApps, you can view these options from the SuiteApps tab.
-We do not have any dashboard SuiteApps installed in the demo account we are using for this tutorial, so this tab is empty.
+We do not have any Dashboard SuiteApps installed in the demo account we are using for this tutorial, so this tab is empty.

 suiteapp dashboard portlet tab